Build predictable behaviour by teaching routines like curriculum content.

 Re-establish a calm learning climate when one incident has unsettled the whole room.

-Avoid power struggles by postponing discussion, then genuinely resolving it later so pupils trust the boundary.
+Avoid power struggles by postponing discussion, then genuinely resolving it later so students trust the boundary.

 Teach accountability with a dignified route back that doesn’t become a public ‘grovel’.